Phosphorylation

-In biochemistry, phosphorylation is the attachment of a phosphate group to a molecule or an ion.
-This process and its inverse, dephosphorylation, are common in biology and could be driven by natural selection.
+In biochemistry, phosphorylation is described as the "transfer of a phosphate group" from a donor to an acceptor or the addition of a phosphate group to a molecule.
+A common phosphorylating agent (phosphate donor) is ATP and a common family of acceptor are alcohols:

+This equation can be written in several ways that are nearly equivalent that describe the behaviors of various protonated states of ATP, ADP, and the phosphorylated product.

+As is clear from the equation, a phosphate group per se is not transferred, but a phosphoryl group (PO3-).
+Phosphoryl is an electrophile.

+This process and its inverse, dephosphorylation, are common in biology.
 Protein phosphorylation often activates (or deactivates) many enzymes.

-During respiration and photosynthesis
+During respiration

 Phosphorylation is essential to the processes of both anaerobic and aerobic respiration, which involve the production of adenosine triphosphate (ATP), the "high-energy" exchange medium in the cell.
 During aerobic respiration, ATP is synthesized in the mitochondrion by addition of a third phosphate group to adenosine diphosphate (ADP) in a process referred to as oxidative phosphorylation.
 ATP is also synthesized by substrate-level phosphorylation during glycolysis.
 ATP is synthesized at the expense of solar energy by photophosphorylation in the chloroplasts of plant cells.

 Phosphorylation of glucose

 Glucose metabolism

 Phosphorylation of sugars is often the first stage in their catabolism.
 Phosphorylation allows cells to accumulate sugars because the phosphate group prevents the molecules from diffusing back across their transporter.
 Phosphorylation of glucose is a key reaction in sugar metabolism.
 The chemical equation for the conversion of D-glucose to D-glucose-6-phosphate in the first step of glycolysis is given by: